SudoPumpkin/gb-ui-tests/README.md

 2. Download the `playwright-html-report` artifact from the summary page.
 3. Unzip the artifact and open `index.html` in the `playwright-gha-report` directory in your browser.

+> Note: The Playwright HTML report output directory is set in `playwright.config.ts` and is always generated during CI runs.

 ---